 - Risky.
 Roll 1d6+1d4+4 for each ability.
 In order, if you’re feeling particularly frisky.

-Wonder is at the heart of Hypertellurians, so it stands to reason that characters’ advancements are tightly coupled to it.
-In fact, characters gain advancements for Wonder points spent.
+In Hypertellurians characters gain advancements for Wonder spent.
+Wonder is a currency shared by the player characters, discovered during adventures, and spent for performing wondrous actions.
 At the end of each session, look at the total Wonder spent.
 Each character gains one (or possibly more) advance, based on the total number spent, as summarized on the table below.
 The table repeats every 100 Wonder, so once you reach 110, use the 10 row, etc.

-Remember that Wonder points are communal, so the numbers refer to totals.
-In other words, it doesn’t matter who spends the points.
-Just keep track of total Wonder points spent, and total unspent.
+Remember that Wonder is communal, so the numbers refer to totals.
+In other words, it doesn’t matter who spends it.
+Just keep track of total Wonder spent, and total unspent.

 |Wonder Spent||Advances Gained|